ankile/ankify-bezzerwizzer/README.md

    ANTHROPIC_API_KEY=your_api_key_here
    ```

-2. Create a new timestamped folder for your images:
+2. Create a new numbered folder (001, 002, etc.) for your images:
    ```bash
    python create_folder.py
    # Or to open the folder after creation: